Cinderella Man

-Cinderella Man is a 2005 American biographical sports drama film directed by Ron Howard, titled after the nickname of world heavyweight boxing champion James J. Braddock and inspired by his life story.
-The film was produced by Howard, Penny Marshall, and Brian Grazer.
-Damon Runyon is credited for giving Braddock this nickname.
-Russell Crowe, Renée Zellweger and Paul Giamatti star.
-This is the second collaboration for Howard and Crowe following 2001's A Beautiful Mind.
+Cinderella Man is a 2005 American biographical drama film directed by Ron Howard.
+The film stars Russell Crowe, Renée Zellweger and Paul Giamatti.
+It tells the true story of heavyweight boxing champion James J. Braddock, who was dubbed "The Cinderella Man" by journalist Damon Runyon.
+The film marked the second collaboration for Howard and Crowe, succeeding A Beautiful Mind (2001).

-The film received generally positive reviews and grossed $108 million against a budget of $88 million.
-It received three Academy Award nominations, including Best Supporting Actor for Giamatti.
+Universal Pictures and Miramax Films released Cinderella Man in the United States on June 3, 2005.
+It received generally positive reviews from critics and grossed $108 million worldwide.

+Cinderella Man received three Academy Award nominations, including Best Supporting Actor for Giamatti.
+Crowe and Giamatti both received Golden Globe Award and Screen Actors Guild Award nominations for their performances, and Giamatti won the latter alongside a Critics' Choice Movie Award for Best Supporting Actor.
+Retrospective critical reviews have named Cinderella Man as one of the greatest boxing films of all time.

 Plot

 James J. Braddock is an Irish-American boxer from New Jersey, formerly a light heavyweight contender, who is forced to give up boxing after breaking his hand in the ring.
 This is both a relief and a burden to his wife, Mae.
 She cannot bring herself to watch the violence of his chosen profession, yet she knows they will not have enough income without his boxing.

 As the United States enters the Great Depression, Braddock does manual labor as a longshoreman to support his family, even with his injured hand.
-Unfortunately, he cannot get work every day.
+However, he cannot get work every day.
 Thanks to a last-minute cancellation by another boxer, Braddock's longtime manager and friend, Joe Gould, offers him a chance to fill in for just one night and earn cash.
 The fight is against the number-two contender in the world, Corn Griffin.

 Braddock stuns the boxing experts and fans with a third-round knockout of his formidable opponent.
 He believes that while his right hand was broken, he became more proficient with his left hand, improving his in-ring ability.
 Despite Mae's objections, Braddock takes up Gould's offer to return to the ring.
 Mae resents this attempt by Gould to profit from her husband's dangerous livelihood, until she discovers that Gould and his wife also have been devastated by hard times.

 With a shot at the heavyweight championship held by Max Baer a possibility, Braddock continues to win.
 Out of a sense of pride, he uses a portion of his prize money to pay back money to the government given to him while unemployed.
 When his rags to riches story gets out, the sportswriter Damon Runyon dubs him "The Cinderella Man", and before long Braddock comes to represent the hopes and aspirations of the American public struggling with the Depression.